Paddyfield pipit: Description

 This is a large pipit at 15 cm, but is otherwise an undistinguished looking bird, mainly streaked grey-brown above and pale below with breast streaking.
 It is long legged with a long tail and a long dark bill.
 Sexes are similar.
 Summer and winter plumages are similar.
 Young birds are more richly coloured below than adults and have the pale edges to the feathers of the upper parts more conspicuous with more prominent spotting on the breast.
 The population waitei from north-western India and Pakistan is pale while the population malayensis from the Western Ghats is larger, darker and more heavily streaked with the nominate rufulus intermediate.

 In winter some care must be taken to distinguish this from other pipits that winter in the area, such as Richard's pipit, Anthus richardi and Blyth's pipit, Anthus godlewskii.
 The paddyfield pipit is smaller and dumpier, has a shorter looking tail and has weaker fluttering flight.
 The usually uttered characteristic chip-chip-chip call is quite different from usual calls of Richard's pipit (an explosive shreep) and Blyth's pipit (a nasal pschreen).
-The tawny pipit has less streaking on the mantle and has a black loreal stripe and a longer tail.
+The tawny pipit has less streaking on the mantle and has a black loral stripe and a longer tail.
 The Western Ghats population can appear very similar to the Nilgiri pipit.

 Taxonomy and systematics

-Some of the subspecies in the group were formerly treated as a subspecies of the Australasian pipit Anthus novaeseelandiae and the grouping has been in state of flux.
+Some of the subspecies in the group were formerly treated as a subspecies of the Australasian pipit / Richard's pipit complex Anthus novaeseelandiae (sensu lato), and the grouping has been in state of flux.
 Considerable colour and morphological variation with age and latitude make the species difficult to identify from museum specimens.
-Six subspecies are now included in this species.
+Five subspecies are currently accepted in this species: